 Did someone say branding?

 If you’re following along with our podcasts and newsletters, you know that we did a bonus episode on branding last week.
-This week, financial & marketing podcasts collide!
-Think about the branding for our watch list companies – Nike, Starbucks, Home Depot, Lowes, Amazon, McDonald's, Booking Holdings, Target, TXJ Companies – it’s a marketer’s dream!
+This week, financial and marketing podcasts collide!
+Think about the branding for our watch list of companies - Nike, Starbucks, Home Depot, Lowes, Amazon, McDonald's, Booking Holdings, Target, TJX Companies - it's a marketer's dream!
 These companies have loyal followers, large communities, and fans all over the globe.
-They are fast-growing, sought-after brands that spend their ginormous marketing budgets convincing their target audiences why they can’t (or shouldn’t want to!) possibly live without their product.
+They are fast-growing, sought-after brands that spend their ginormous marketing budgets convincing their target audiences why they can't (or shouldn't want to!) live without their products.

 What does this mean for Crosby Advisory?

 Buying the sector gives you exposure to both high- and low-priced stocks – including companies that will help ride the waves of unforeseen things like COVID.
 We’ve not included this sector in our tilt (because it’s historically pretty high – reminder: tilt = adding a small concentration to the portfolio in an investment or sector that appears to have a growth advantage going forward) and we don’t intend to add it for 2022.
 Our tactical model, however, will continue to give our clients exposure to the larger companies in this sector.

 Remember: there are times that no matter what you buy you win.
 On the other hand, when the market corrects it happens very fast!
 To avoid chasing a return, the best thing to do is own various types of investments.
 You seriously thought we’d go a whole blog without saying it?
 Diversification is the strategy this year and there’s room for our favorite non-essentials on the list!